Sustainability

 The monitoring takes into account ecological, socio-cultural and economic impacts.
 The LAC method is based on deciding the allowable extent of environmental impacts.
 Each monitoring indicator is assigned not only a targeted value but also a limit that is the lowest or highest acceptable value.
 When the limit is reached, pre-determined measures to remedy the situation are applied.

 Sustainable Travel Finland (STF) is Visit Finland’s sustainable tourism program, aimed at providing tourism businesses and regions with a concrete model for developing sustainable tourism.
-It facilitates the systematic adoption of sustainable practices into the daily operations of companies.
+It facilitates the systematic adoption of sustainable practices as part of the daily operations of companies.

 Suomenlinna’s long-term work as a sustainable tourism destination has received updated guidelines with the publication of the Suomenlinna Sustainable Tourism Strategy until 2030.